BradleyCodeU/bradleycodeu.github.io/_gdad/js/JsMkcJunglePlatformer/instructions.md

 You MUST:

 - Draw your own sprite for the hero character (could be a person/animal/robot/etc)
 - Draw your own "fireball" explosion animation when you get to step 4 "Blown Away."
-NOTE: The directions say to set the projectile's vx and vy to 0, but I used different values for vx and vy so the hero is throwing the fireballs.
+- Your fireballs MUST fly forward so that the hero is throwing the fireballs.